EightyVice/MyBooks/README.md

 # My Books
 The books that I read, will to complete, will to read.
+I'm diagnosed with ADHD and Dyslexia, making reading and keeping a conistent reading. also completing a book to it's end it's an impossible task too.

 ## Programming
 | Name | Percentage |